twpayne/chezmoi/docs/FAQ.md

 1. The source file naming system cannot handle all possible filenames.
 2. Not all possible file permissions can be represented.
-3. The long source file names are verbose.
+3. The long source file names are weird and verbose.
 4. Everything is in a single directory, which can end up containing many entries.

 chezmoi's source state representation is a deliberate, practical compromise.